Discovery of the tomb of Tutankhamun: Legacy

 When the tomb was discovered, Egyptologists hoped it might contain documents that would clarify the history of the period in which Tutankhamun lived.
 No such documents were found, but the artefacts did provide clues.
 The dates on wine jars from the tomb established that Tutankhamun had not reigned much longer than nine years.
 Egyptologists had previously assumed his only claim to the throne was through his marriage to his queen, Ankhesenamun, and perhaps that he had been an elderly courtier.
 Yet the examination of the mummy revealed that he was between the ages of 17 and 22 at death, and the unusual shape of his skull resembled that of the unidentified royal mummy from the KV55 tomb, suggesting that he was related to it and was thus of royal blood himself.
 Some artworks from the tomb are in the art style of the Amarna Period, and some refer to the Aten, the deity worshipped in that period, indicating that the return to orthodoxy during Tutankhamun's reign was gradual.

-Much of the tomb's historical value was in the burial goods, which included sumptuous examples of ancient Egyptian decorative arts and enhanced the understanding of how New Kingdom royalty lived.
+Much of the tomb's historical value was in the burial goods, which included sumptuous examples of ancient Egyptian decorative arts and enhanced the understanding of the material culture of the New Kingdom, primarily how royalty lived.
 Many of the clothes from the tomb, for example, are far more varied and embellished than the clothes portrayed in art from Tutankhamun's time.
 The tomb also provides exceptional evidence about tomb robbery and official restoration efforts, because the presence of most of the burial goods makes it possible to partly reconstruct what was stolen and what was restored.

 The discovery marked a change in the history of the Valley of the Kings.
 Once the clearance was complete, many Egyptologists lost interest in the valley, assuming there was nothing left there to be found.
 What little archaeological work took place in the valley over the next few decades largely consisted of more fully recording what had already been unearthed.
 No further tombs were discovered in the valley until 2006, when KV63 was found.